 The summer season is the optimum time to view this waterfall when there is a profusion of rhododendrons and mountain laurels.
 An early morning hike is the best way to avoid crowds and enjoy your hiking trail.

 1.9.
 Grotto Falls

 Take the Trillium Gap Trail on the Grotto Falls trail, and you cross four streams on this moderate trail.
-Once you start from Light 8 Gatlinburg, you need to turn to the Historic Nature Trail.
-You reach the Cherokee Orchard Loop after driving approximately 2.2 miles on Cherokee Orchard Road.
+Once you start from Light 8 Gatlinburg, you must turn to the Historic Nature Trail.
+After driving approximately 2.2 miles on Cherokee Orchard Road, you reach the Cherokee Orchard Loop.
 The Grotto Falls is near the parking lot of the Roaring Fork.

-This short roundtrip hike takes around 2-3 hours for an average hiker.
+This short roundtrip hike takes 2-3 hours for an average hiker.
 They can also enjoy the lushness of the landscape and enjoy sunny afternoons in the area around the falls.
-The trip includes the Roaring Fork Motor Nature Trail, and it is before you reach the Trillium Gap Trail and can be termed as one of the best waterfall hikes in the park.
+The trip includes the Roaring Fork Motor Nature Trail, and it is before you reach the Trillium Gap Trail, which can be termed one of the best waterfall hikes in the park.

 The old forests and the gurgling sound of the streams are sights and sounds that will energize you.
 This 25-foot waterfall is one of the excellent waterfall destinations in the Great Smoky Mountains National Park.

 1.10.
 Rainbow Falls